59th (Staffordshire) Infantry Division: Final fighting and disbandment

-Following a short break, during which the division undertook patrols, the 59th advanced as part of XII Corps' general advance in fighting around what would become known as the Falaise Pocket.
+Following a short break, during which the division undertook patrols, the 59th joined the fighting around what would become known as the Falaise Pocket.
 On 16 August, the 197th Brigade reached Ouilly.
-Two days later, the 177th Brigade took Les Isles-Bardel following a brief engagement that ended as the Germans withdrew as part of their general retreat, before they could inflict a serious delay on the division.
+Two days later, the 177th Brigade took Les Isles-Bardel following a brief engagement that ended as the Germans withdrew as part of their general retreat, before they could inflict a serious delay.
 On the 19th, the 56th Brigade was withdrawn from the division.
 Further efforts by the 177th Brigade to advance were impeded by German resistance over the course of the next two days.
 Once overcome, a more rapid advance was made.

 By August 1944, the manpower crisis had come to a head.
 In the United Kingdom, the vast majority of available replacements had already been dispatched to reinforce the 21st Army Group.
-By 7 August, a mere 2,654 fully trained and combat-ready men remained in the United Kingdom awaiting deployment.
+By 7 August, a mere 2,654 fully trained and combat-ready men remained in the UK awaiting deployment.
 In an effort to maintain the frontline infantry strength across the 21st Army Group, Montgomery made the decision to cannibalise the 59th Division.
 He sent a telegram to Alan Brooke, which read: "Regret time has come when I must break up one Inf Div.
 My Inf Divs are so low in effective rifle strength that they can no (repeat no) longer fight effectively in major operations.
 Request permission to break up at once 59 Div."

 The historian Carlo D'Este wrote that the division "had been selected because it was the junior division in the 21st Army Group and not as a result of its performance in battle."
 Once the decision was made, senior commanders within the 21st Army Group sent letters of appreciation to the division, and Montgomery personally visited the division's senior officers.
 The historian Stephen Hart wrote that towards "the end of the Normandy campaign, significant morale problems had emerged in as many as seven of the 21st Army Group's total of sixteen divisions" and that the remainder, which included the 59th, were rated by the 21st Army Group senior commanders "as completely reliable for offensive operations."
 On 26 August, the men of the division were dispersed among the other formations across the 21st Army Group.
 The 197th Brigade was not disbanded, instead, it was transformed into a battlefield clearance unit.
 In this new role of organising the clearance of all leftover equipment from battlefields, the brigade was assigned men from the Royal Army Ordnance Corps, Royal Electrical and Mechanical Engineers, and the Royal Pioneer Corps in lieu of the infantry it had lost.
 The division was not formally disbanded until 19 October 1944.
-Lyne was subsequently given command of the 50th (Northumbrian) Infantry Division in October, and a month later the 7th Armoured Division.
+Lyne was subsequently given command of the 50th (Northumbrian) Infantry Division in October, and one month later the 7th Armoured Division.
 The 59th Division was not re-raised post-war, when the TA was reformed in 1947.